 Given these limitations, many application developers opt to incorporate an Asset Storage service, such as Amazon AWS S3, alongside MongoDB Realm to address their storage needs.
 However, this approach mandates the development of extra cross-platform code on the client side.
 Perhaps more significantly, it often necessitates the storage of sensitive credentials for the AssetLink Service directly within the client code, thereby introducing an additional security vulnerability.

-Presently, the MongoDB Realm engineering team has tried to address this issue through a Third-Party service called AWS S3 Service Snippets.
-This solution however requires the application to upload the asset data to the MongoDB Application server, which in turns marshals it on to the Amazon S3 service.
-But again, there is a 4MB limit on the asset storage size, because of the base 64 encoding!
-Also, the very concept of having to upload an asset first to a MongoDB Realm server before it gets uploaded to a Storage Service is somewhat inefficient, as there is no inherent reason not to upload it directly from the client device to S3.
+At present, the MongoDB Realm development team has made an attempt to tackle this challenge through a deprecated third-party service known as AWS S3 Service Snippets.
+However, this solution demands that the application first uploads the asset data to the MongoDB Application server, which then forwards it to the Amazon S3 service.
+Unfortunately, the 4MB size limit on asset storage persists due to the constraints of base64 encoding!
+Moreover, the notion of having to upload an asset to a MongoDB Realm server before it reaches a AssetLink Service seems somewhat inefficient, as there is no inherent reason to prevent direct uploads from the client device to S3.

 From the perspective of an application developer, an asset necessitates an HTTPS URL (universal resource locator) for effective integration within a client program.
 This is essential because image caching services (such as NSUrl or Kingfisher) often rely on URLs to function properly.
 Moreover, concerning image data, it is frequently important to manage different-sized versions of the image (small, medium, large, and original) to cater to various performance scenarios.
 Therefore, any asset management approach should encompass support for multiple image sizes.

 In the case of video and audio assets, it’s vital that the AssetLink Service can stream the data within an application.
 This functionality can only be achieved through URLs connected to a AssetLink Service that provides CDN-like capabilities, as seen with Amazon S3.